rayjun/EIP-7702/README.md

 ## 👨‍💻 Who Should Join?

-This isn’t a bootcamp for beginners — it’s a high-bar, low-ego hackathon designed for:
+This isn't a bootcamp for beginners — it's a high-bar, low-ego hackathon designed for:

 - Protocol Engineers
 - Solidity / Vyper Developers